YPZ404/HexaChord_Extensions/Executeable/README.md

 ```
 If it doesn't, install Java by following the instructions:

-The easiest option is to use sdkman; it makes it easy to install and switch between installations of Java/Gradle.
+The easiest option is to use sdkman; it makes it easy to install and switch between installations of Java.
 Follow the steps as listed on the website to get it installed:
 https://sdkman.io/

 then: